DhiWise/dhiwise-document/docs/flutter/navigation.md

 Perform data sharing between screens, in a few simple steps, while navigating from one screen to the other.

 #### **Step 1:**
 Pass data as an **argument** while navigating from one screen to another, press `Ctrl + Enter`.
-Next, add arguments where you need to `Enter key` which will be passed as an argument.
+Next, add arguments where you need to `Enter name for key` which will be passed as an argument.
 The key is used as a **name** for an argument to declare it in your code.

 #### **Step 2:**
 `Select argument type` here you need to select the type of argument you want to bind with navigation from the following: